boazbk/tcs/lec_03_computation.md

 :::

-There are also some sets $\mathcal{F}$ that are more restricted in power, for example it can be shown that if we use only AND or OR gates (without NOT) then we do _not_ get an equivalent model of comutation.
+There are also some sets $\mathcal{F}$ that are more restricted in power.
+For example it can be shown that if we use only AND or OR gates (without NOT) then we do _not_ get an equivalent model of computation.
 The exercises cover several examples of universal and non-universal gate sets.